mafintosh/conversation-stream/README.md

-# request-stream
+# Request-Stream

-Request-Stream is a stream implementing a json request and response protocol
+Request-Stream is a stream implementing a JSON request and response protocol

 	npm install request-stream